1) What is the New Discovery Homeowner’s Association

 All legal costs incurred by the NDHA to recover the outstanding balances become the responsibility of the homeowner.
 Failure to pay outstanding balances and legal costs may ultimately lead to foreclosure proceedings being commenced in respect of the homeowner’s property.

 Only a small minority of homeowners have accounts that are in arrears.
-Updates on the progress in collecting unpaid fees will be reported y in the news section of the website and in the Ridge Review.
+Updates on the progress in collecting unpaid fees will be reported at the AGM.

 16) Is the annual fee the same for all residences?